Hugo0/wordle/README.md

     1. (Optional) Add a language_config.json file
     2. (Optional) Add a keyboard configuration
     3. (Optional) Add a list of supplemental words (useful to have this for weird/rare words, and only have 'common' words in the main 5words.txt file)
-3. Add your new language to the list at webapp/data/languages.json

 Voilà!

 ## How to run locally

+If you want to test out your changes, you can run the server locally.

 1. Install Python 3